Nexø: History

 Around 1800, the town became Bornholm's administrative centre.
 In 1806, 21 ships and 47 boats were registered with Nexø as their home port.
 In 1879, a new harbour basin was completed and, in 1892, Denmark's first communal drydock was opened.
 There were a number of subsequent extensions to the harbour facilities.

 The 19th century also saw the development of ship building, the foundation of an iron foundry (1864) and of the Østbornholmske Dampskibsselskab (East Bornholm Steamship Company) which operated a regular service to Copenhagen from 1877.

 At the end of World War II, on 7 and 8 May 1945, Nexø (like Rønne) was bombed by Soviet aircraft when Gerhard von Kamptz, the commander of the German forces occupying Bornholm, refused to surrender, causing total destruction of the town centre on the harbour and the main square.
 To ease the ensuing housing problem, the Swedish State donated 175 wooden houses to the town.
 The Soviets had alerted the civilian population in advance, therefore the air raid only resulted in ten fatalities.
 Although the rest of Denmark had been liberated on 4 May, the Red Army occupied Bornholm from 9 May 1945 to 5 April 1946, when an agreement was reached with the Danish authorities and the island finally came under Danish rule once more.

 Between 1900 and 1968, a railway connected Nexø with Rønne, the island's largest town.
 The old station building at Rønne is still preserved, whilst Nexø is now host to a railway museum.
 The former Nexø Municipality (1970–2002) covered an area of 104 km2 with a population of 8,558, but is now included in Bornholm Municipality.
+The Hyundai Nexo is named after the city.